 The public and Tribal engagement process is discussed with the party entering into the agreement (Proponent) during the voluntary agreement scoping meeting.
 Each project is different, and the public outreach process may vary based on community demographics, the level of community or media interest, the proposed land use, and other considerations.
 Learn more about public participation at DTSC.

-DTSC Former Director Barbara A. Lee addresses a community meeting.
+A DTSC representative addresses a community meeting.

 DTSC has implemented a collaborative process to ensure respectful engagement with Native American tribes recognized by the federal government or the California Native American Heritage Commission.
 DTSC Tribal Liaisons work with tribal governments identified by the Commission as being traditionally and culturally affiliated with a geographic area where project sampling or cleanup is anticipated.
 Previous site disturbance or the presence of fill material does not preclude the implementation of this process.
 DTSC will approve sampling or cleanup plans once this phase of tribal engagement is complete.
 DTSC will approve sampling or cleanup plans once this phase of tribal engagement is complete.
 Learn more about tribal engagement at DTSC.

 - DTSC conducts a community assessment using a variety of methods, including site visits, letters, surveys, and interviews with community members, stakeholders and elected officials to evaluate community interest.

 - The Proponent develops an informational flyer and mailing list.
 Upon DTSC approval, the Proponent also conducts the mail-out and translation, if needed.

 - Proponent develops a notice on the cleanup document availability for public review.
 Upon DTSC approval, the Proponent publishes the notice in local newspapers.

 - The public comment period lasts at least 30 days.

 - DTSC may require the Proponent to set up a community meeting to provide information and encourage feedback.